pricees/draft-zero/README.md

 ![Corrections mode](screenshots/corrections-enabled.png)
 *Check "Allow corrections" when you need to fix a typo*

-> **Note:** To add screenshots, run the app and use your system's screenshot tool to capture the window, then save to the `screenshots/` folder.

 ## Use Cases

 ### Morning Pages / Freewriting